 CMake dependency graph

-CMake can generate GraphViz dependency graphs for CMake-supported project code languages including C, C++, and Fortran.
-Fortran submodule are not shown in the graph, but executables and modules are shown in the directed dependency graph.
+CMake --graphviz and graphviz configure preset can generate GraphViz dependency graphs for CMake-supported project code languages including C, C++, and Fortran.
+Fortran executables and modules are shown in the directed dependency graph.
+Fortran submodule are not shown in the graph.

-The “dot” GraphViz program converts the .dot files to PNG, SVG, etc. dot program is available on Linux, Homebrew, Windows MSYS2, Cygwin, WSL, etc. by installing the “graphviz” program via the package manager.
+The “dot” GraphViz program converts the .dot files to PNG, SVG, etc. dot program is available by installing the “graphviz” program via the package manager.

 Generating the dependency graph requires CMake configure and generate.
 Thus, the compiler and generator needed by the CMake project must be working.
 The project does not need to be compiled before generating the dependency graph.
 However, the user should select the same CMake configure options as they would for compiling the project.

 Example: h5fortran HDF5 object-oriented Fortran dependency graph is below.
-SVG can be a useful format since it’s vector instead of raster and can be zoomed arbitrarily large in a web browser, while PNG is viewable by almost anything.
-The “gfx/” directory is to avoid making a mess of files in the source directory.
+SVG vector graphics can be zoomed arbitrarily large in a web browser.
+The “gfx/” directory is to avoid making files in the source directory.

 cmake -B build --graphviz=gfx/block.dot